31 Best Gluten-Free Restaurants in San Francisco in 2026

 What to Order

-Dive into delicious, unique meals and discover what makes Asian Box a must-try among gluten-free restaurants San Francisco locals swear by.
-Customize your own box or go for the Chef’s Salad with rice noodles, crispy shallots and your choice of six-spice chicken or garlic-soy steak.
+When dining at this gluten-free restaurant in San Francisco, there's no shortage of great options!
+We recommend customizing your own meal with all your favorite ingredients, or go for the Chef’s Salad with rice noodles, crispy shallots, peanuts and your choice of six-spice chicken or garlic-soy steak.

 Asian Box | 2031 Chestnut St., San Francisco, CA 94123 | $